abh/pgeodns/README.md

 To ease monitoring pgeodns supports some special queries, all `txt` type.

+If your application is sensitive to revealing this sort of information you will need to disable this in the code.

 They work with both 'IN' (internet) and 'CH' (chaos) class queries; in the future we might only support CH.